DualBrain/gotBASIC/alphabetical.md

 ### A

 - [64K BASIC](http://www.basic-lang.org/): The BASIC Programming Language: Microcomputer Edition (in Rust).
 [GitHub](https://github.com/AE9RB/basic-lang)
+- ALTAIR BASIC for the MITS ALTAIR 8800 computer.
+- AmigaBASIC (Microsoft, 1985)
 - [AMOS2](http://amos2.tech/en-us/): After 30 years, [AMOS](https://en.wikipedia.org/wiki/AMOS_%28programming_language%29)/STOS are begin recreated by the [original author](http://storyofamos.blogspot.com/) targeting HTML5/Javascript.
 - [AOZ Studio](aozstudio.md)
 - [AppGameKit](https://www.appgamekit.com/): AppGameKit is an easy to learn game development engine, ideal for Beginners, Hobbyists & Indie developers.
 From the creators of Dark Basic.
 - [Applesoft BASIC in Javascript](https://www.calormen.com/jsbasic/)
+- [AQB](https://github.com/gooofy/aqb): A BASIC compiler and IDE for Amiga computers.

 ### B

 - [B#](bsharp.md)
 - [B4X](b4x.md)
 - [BabaBASIC (GitHub)](https://github.com/ianatha/bababasic): QuickBASIC 4.5 revival on Android
 - [BaCon - BASIC to C Converter](http://www.basic-converter.org/): BaCon is a free BASIC to C translator for Unix-based systems, which runs on most Unix/Linux/BSD platforms, including Mac OSX.
 It intends to be a programming aid in creating tools which can be compiled on different platforms (including 64bit environments), while trying to revive the days of the good old BASIC.
 - [Bas 2.5](http://www.moria.de/~michael/bas/): Bas is an interpreter for the classic dialect of the programming language BASIC.
 It is pretty compatible to typical BASIC interpreters of the 1980s, unlike some other UNIX BASIC interpreters, that implement a different syntax, breaking compatibility to existing programs.
 Bas offers many ANSI BASIC statements for structured programming, such as procedures, local variables and various loop types.
 Further there are matrix operations, automatic LIST indentation and many statements and functions found in specific classic dialects.
 Line numbers are not required.
 - [BASIC Anywhere Machine](bam.md)
 - [BASIC1](http://www.sydneysmith.com/wordpress/basic1/?fbclid=IwAR3ZQ-9yryCDGDKrC4pQWdZBB8oNKw-DN6U6xB9zMXgKFk8V6_s7sb2mPcU)